-Data Science is an incredible broad field that encompasses far too many technologies to mention.
+Data Science is an incredible broad field that encompasses a wide-variety of technologies.
 However, there are some common trends and tips that are useful regardless of the role.

 Know Who You’re Speaking to – Researching the Interview panel on LinkedIn and on the company’s internal site can be a great way to gain insights into who you will be speaking with.
 Do you have any common connections you can leverage?
 Have you come from a similar background that will make for a good talking point?

-The Technical Test – You would be hard-pressed to find a Data Science role that doesn’t include some sort of technical test, and a resume only tells half the story.
-It may say you have excellent Python experience but an employer is going to test this.
+The Technical Test – You would be hard-pressed to find a Data Science role that doesn’t include some sort of technical test and the resumé only tells half the story.
+It may say you have excellent Python experience but an employer will test this.
 There are a variety of free resources available to brush up on technical questions, such as HackerRank.
 Some employers will lift questions directly from online resources like this.

-The Competency Question – A key area recruiters will recommend preparing for.
-This is one of the main pitfalls in an interview, particularly for those who are more analytical in nature - not due to lack of experience but poor preparation.
+The Competency Question – This is a key area recruiters will recommend preparing for.
+This is one of the main pitfalls in an interview, particularly for those who are more analytical in nature - not due to lack of experience but lack of preparation.
 Competency questions require candidates to provide real-life examples as the basis for their answers.
 A common example might be: “Tell me about a time when you had to overcome a dilemma”.

 These questions are particularly important in Data Science, when it’s a case of WHEN not IF a problem will arise.
 Employers want to know how you will react.
 Think back on your career to an incident where something went wrong: What was your initial reaction?
 What did you do to rectify the problem?
 What did you learn from that situation?